jmquigley/gadgets/docs/lib/accordion/AccordionItem.md

 item would be expanded by default and contain a right button control.

 #### Events
+- `onClick(e)` - Invoked when the AccordionItem is clicked.
-- `onClick(toggleState)` - This callback is invoked when the header portion of the AccordionItem is clicked.
+- `onUpdate(toggleState: boolean)` - This callback is invoked when the header portion of the AccordionItem is clicked.
 It is given the current state of the toggle (true if visible, otherwise false)

 #### Styles
 - `ui-accordionitem` - The top level style for the Item on the outer `<div>`